scala/docs.scala-lang/_overviews/scala-book/arraybuffer-examples.md

 res1: ints.type = ArrayBuffer(1, 2)
 ```

-That’s just one way create an `ArrayBuffer` and add elements to it.
+That’s just one way to create an `ArrayBuffer` and add elements to it.
 You can also create an `ArrayBuffer` with initial elements like this:

 ```scala
 val nums = ArrayBuffer(1, 2, 3)